 Cinco de Mayo commemorates the victory of the outnumbered Mexican army over French forces, providing the momentum and national confidence for the Mexican people to drive foreign power from their country.
 Today, Cinco de Mayo celebrates the tradition of freedom and acknowledges the beauty of Latino culture.

-Food is a big part of Cinco de Mayo, and there will be plenty of it at the Celebrate Culture Festival.
+Food is a big part of Cinco de Mayo, and there will be plenty of it at the Cinco de Mayo Festival.
 More than 350 vendors will be serving up tacos, enchiladas, burritos and more of the best Colorado Mexican cuisine.
-Don't miss the annual Green Chili Bowl Cook-Off, a hotly contested competition featuring 15 restaurants vying for the coveted first place prize.
-Green chili is a Denver diet staple, so expect these offerings to be the best of the best.
+Don't miss the annual Green Chili Bowl Cook-Off, a hotly contested competition featuring more than a dozen restaurants vying for the coveted first place prize.
+Green chili is a Denver culinary staple, so expect these offerings to be the best of the best.

 Other events during the festival include a Saturday-morning parade, taco-eating contest, low-rider car show and Chihuahua race.